LondonMae/PLanet-tutorial/README.md

 ```
 Creates a design with exactly one between-subjects variable, treatment.

-### counterbalance
+### CB
-Counterbalances the specificed variables, meaning we observe each variable value an equal number of times for each trial number accross all plans.
-During assignment, an equal number of units get assigned to each variable assignment value at each trial number.
-Assumes the input variable has already been specified in the design as either within or between subjects.
+Counterbalances the specified variables, meaning we observe each variable value
+an equal number of times in each position across all plans.
+Then input variable must already be specified in the
+design as either within or between subjects.

 ```python
 (